Caregivers Can Harness the Power of Music

 Several studies have confirmed that music can have a positive effect on the mood of people living with dementia.
 Increased levels of eye contact, joy, and overall engagement have all been observed after listening to music.

 Research has also shown that music can lead to decreased agitation.
 Caregivers can try playing their loved ones’ favorite music during times of distress as a way to deescalate ongoing tension.
 If you are caring for someone who often becomes agitated at a certain time of day, try incorporating music listening sessions just prior to those periods of distress.
-You may be surprised at the results!
+You may be surprised with the results.

 Music can evoke pleasant memories